 Because of the lack of information, the public poorly understands the reasons and the conditions in which it is practiced.
 This sometimes results in misunderstandings and misconceptions.
 Gircor, the interprofessional reflection and communication group on research, bringing together the biological or medical research institutions in France, addresses the need for clear and transparent information.

-Finally, by informing on current research, Gircor outlines and explains the conditions under which animal research is practiced.
+By informing on current research, Gircor outlines and explains the conditions under which animal research is practiced.
 At the public’s disposal, Gircor answers the questions anyone has: https://www.recherche-animale.org/en/about-us